szaumoor/ZS_ShadowdancerOverhaul/README.md

 - Ioun Stone of Darklings (Lava's Shades of the Sword Coast): Protects against critical hits (universal), adds +2 saves against Illusion and 25% cold resistance for Shadowdancers
 - Tongue of Thaxll'ssillyia +2 (Lava's Shades of the Sword Coast): +2 Saves against Illusion, 50% chance to cause 1d2 magic damage, -2 THAC0 for 3 rounds is Save vs. Death at -1 is failed

+### 6. Allow vanilla Shadowdancers to take advantage of Rogue Rebalancing's HLA

+This component allows vanilla Shadowdancers to take advantage of RR's new HLAs.
+RR does not support shadowdancers, and this ensures the new HLAs are provided.

+### Compatibility

+As of now, this mod is compatible with Rogue Rebalancing, importing the new HLAs when this mod is installed.
+RR must be installed first.

 ## Known Issues
 - CTRL + R your character might make the effects of Shadow Master bug out.
 You'll notice because the movement speed stops working and your max HP doesn't update correctly.
 Try CTRL + R again to reset it again.
 It's probably a matter of unlucky timing.
 - It will also bug out at-will abilities with a cooldown.
 For example, if you use Hide in Plain sight, and use CTRL+R within 30 seconds, the effect that returns the ability to you will be cancelled.